G750cloud/20MA573/README.md

-Professor,the problem 1 and problem 3 in HW8 are listed seperately for the original version of P1 and P3 in HW8 may have some problems
+Professor,the correct solusion of problem 1 and problem 3 in HW8 are listed seperately for the original version of P1 and P3 in HW8 may have some problems

 # 20MA573 Computational finance
 by Jing Guo